MattCzajkowski/GenCoF/README.md

 Program specific output:
 * Sickle and Prinseq: Output a single file of fastq or fasta format (whichever specified).
 * Split: Outputs the amount of files specified in the program as input.
-* Bowtie2: Outputs a file that contains reads mapped to the reference and a file that contains reads unmapped to the reference database.
+* Bowtie2: Outputs two files: one file that contains reads mapped to the reference database and one file that contains reads unmapped to the reference database.
 * Join: Outputs a file of joined input files.

 The program Split outputs files to where the input file was.
 All other programs output files to the main folder GenCoF.